Plot track-lines of MGD77 cruises

 (See mgd77info -L for agency and vessel codes).
 If no file extension is given then we search for files with one of the four known extensions.
 The search order (and the extensions) tried is MGD77+ (“.nc”), MGD77T (“.m77t”), MGD77 (“.mgd77” ) and plain text file (“.dat”).
 Use -I to ignore one or more of these file types).
 Cruise files will be looked for first in the current directory and second in all directories listed in $MGD77_HOME/mgd77_paths.txt [If $MGD77_HOME is not set it will default to $GMT_SHAREDIR/mgd77].

-Append c to annotate using the MGD77 cruise ID [Default uses the filename prefix].
+Append c to annotate the track using the MGD77 cruise ID [Default uses the filename prefix].
 Optional size is the font size in points.
 The leg annotation font is controlled by FONT_LABEL.
 By default, each leg is annotated every time it enters the map region.
 Alternatively, append +ispacing to place this label every spacing units apart along the track.
 Append one of the units k (km), n (nautical mile), d (day), or h (hour).

 Do not plot data collected before startdate (yyyy-mm-ddT[hh:mm:ss]) [Default is first day].